simonesilvestroni/m2m-website/_posts/2022-02-11-michael-c-hall.md

   - 'music release'
   - 'princess goes to the butterfly museum'
   - 'michael c. hall'
-description: "I’m really digging the music of Michael C. Hall’s band, 'Princess Goes to the Butterfly Museum'.
+description: "I’m really digging the music of Michael C. Hall’s band, ‘Princess Goes to the Butterfly Museum’.
 Here’s a playlist on YouTube with my current top five."
 ---
 Enjoy.